Aadukalam: Plot

 While initially happy that Karuppu won, Pettai is soon overcome with anger and jealousy.
-His ego is hurt by the fact that Karuppu earns both popularity and money, by refuting his judgement.
+His ego is hurt by the fact that Karuppu earned both popularity and money, by refuting his judgement.
 Karuppu is not aware of the changes in Pettai's mind.
-Pettai is at first refusing to speak to anyone and then starts scheming.
 Karuppu gives Pettai the money from the competition for safekeeping, which he plans to use to start a business, but it goes missing.
 Pettai also starts spinning stories about his associates and makes everyone suspicious of each other.
 He incites Karuppu and Durai into pitting their roosters in a fight.
 Meanwhile, Karuppu's mother dies from the shock of losing all the money.
 Pettai poisons Durai's roosters, making him suspect Karuppu, who is arrested for this.
 Pettai then lies to Irene that his wife was in an adulterous relationship with Karuppu.
 Irene's family also pressures her to move to Chennai, which pushes her into attempting suicide.
 Pettai, meanwhile, calls Karuppu to a location near a temple and informs Durai about his whereabouts.
 When Irene recovers, she calls Karuppu and informs him that Pettai is badmouthing him, so Karuppu goes to find Pettai and confront him.
 Karuppu finds that Pettai was the one who stole his money, and a guilt-ridden Pettai kills himself.
-Karuppu does not wish to reveal the fact to the public that Pettai stole his money and schemed against him, so he flees with Irene to start a new life in another city, leaving the money with his friend.
+Karuppu does not wish to reveal Pettai's scheming against him, so he flees with Irene to start a new life in another city, leaving the money with his friend.